N-Back Challenge Logo

 One of the ways in which we try to differentiate the N-Back Challenge from other n-back apps is by sticking closely to the scientific studies.
 Our goal is to maximize the probability that, upon completing the Challenge, you will, in fact, experience the statistically significant cognitive benefits from dual n-back that have been demonstrated in over a decade’s worth of peer-reviewed research.

 Bowing to popular demand, however, we have also included a few “advanced settings” that allow you to turn on instant button feedback, control your n-back level manually, and change the game speed.
 If you tweak any of these parameters, you will be moving away from the scientific defaults.
 This is not necessarily a bad thing.
 In theory, it could be that your custom settings end up increasing the load on your working memory during gameplay, thus, at least potentially, intensifying the cognitive gains.
 And there may also be other benefits from applying changes to the advanced controls — such as an improved understanding of the game mechanics or a boost in your motivation to persist through at least 20 sessions.
-To be on the safe side, however, we advise you to complete at least one full 20-Day Challenge without fiddling with the scientific defaults and to leave experimenting with them until later, when you are more experienced.
-(This is why, when you try to alter them for the first time, it triggers a warning modal that nudges you to reconsider.)
+To be on the safe side, however, we advise you to complete at least one full 20-Day Challenge without fiddling with the scientific defaults, and to leave experimenting with them until later, when you are more experienced.
+(This is why, when you try to alter them for the first time, it triggers a warning that nudges you to reconsider.)

 Let’s go through the advanced settings one by one, to discuss the potential implications — both positive and negative — of customizing them.